layanka/hadron/README.md

 sudo ln ~/.local/bin/uv uv
 ```

-Restart your RaspberryPi and upon turning on your controller, the Flask server will automatically start.
+Restart your Raspberry Pi and upon turning on your controller, the Flask server will automatically start.
 Note: The server starts and we can control the robot by joystick, however, the website is not accessible.
 To be verified.